EEESlab/APAI25-LAB10-End-to-End-Deployment/README.md

 ## Doing the assignment and running the code

-To this end, please follow the instructions in the respective [readme](./Part2-Deeploy/UNITN25.md).
+To this end, please follow the instructions in the [assignment](docs/assignment.pdf).